blueprint-genetics/amiss/docs/paper/methods.md

 ## Availability of supporting data and materials

-The data sets supporting the results of this article are available in the Zenodo repository, DOI [@amiss-zenodo-doi].
+The result files from experiments described in this article are available in the Zenodo repository, DOI 10.5281/zenodo.6656616 [@amiss_zenodo].